starkware-libs/starkex-apps-api/StreamAPI.md

 When a subscriber wishes to stop receiving such notifications, it should send the `starkex_unsubscibe` method with the subscription id received in the result of `starkex_subscribe`.
 The return value of `unsubscribe` indicates whether the cancellation was sucessful.

+### Past Events

+By default, when subscribing to an event stream, the operator (supplier of events) should transmit events from the point of the subscription forward, i.e. future events.

+It's possible for a subscriber to request past events, by supplying a `start_from` timestamp to the `starkex_subscribe` method.
+This timestamp should be in the past relative to the subscription time.
+The event supplier (operator), should start transmitting events from that point in the past forward.
+Of course, it should take the other filters (requested types and statuses) into account.
+The rate of transmitted messages is up to the operator.

+Also, it is up to the operator to limit the amount of past events it maintains and provides; so it's possible for an operator to limit the amount of events in the past it will provide in this way.

 ## Payload
 The schema is of JSON RPC notifications with the relevant transaction objects as defined in the API.
 In addition, a timestamp must be provided for each event.
 The schema is defined in the `STARKEX_EVENT` in [the API](./api/nft-apps-openrpc.json).